 Other income (expense) consists primarily of interest income, net of interest and other expenses.
-The increase for the three months ended June 30, 2006 from the prior year quarter reflects the increase in market yields on our cash and investment balances.
+The increase for the three months ended September 30, 2006 from the prior year quarter reflects the increase in market yields on our cash and investment balances and a reduction of interest expense as a result of the reduction of amounts outstanding on capital leases.